-Data for the year 2022 have been calculated using a different and more reliable methodology.
-For the sake of correctness, DINOLE® has restated Scope 1 and Scope 2 emissions for 2021 following the new approach and the energy mix of 2021.
+Data for the year 2023 have been calculated using a different and more reliable methodology, based on a specific toolkit developed by Center4SharedValue - Department of Management, University of Turin.
+For the sake of correctness, DINOLE® has restated Scope 1 and Scope 2 emissions for 2022 following the new approach.
 We believe it's our duty to improve the way we calculate data, in order to make them more and more precise and to give our stakeholders a better understanding of our impacts.
+More details are available at 8.1 Note on GHG emissions calculation.